Aliases for MYO5A Gene

 GeneCards Summary for MYO5A Gene

 MYO5A (Myosin VA) is a Protein Coding gene.
-Diseases associated with MYO5A include griscelli syndrome, type 1 and neuroectodermal melanolysosomal disease.
-Among its related pathways are Immune System and RhoGDI Pathway.
+Diseases associated with MYO5A include Griscelli Syndrome, Type 1 and Griscelli Syndrome, Type 3.
+Among its related pathways are Peptide hormone metabolism and Vesicle-mediated transport.
 GO annotations related to this gene include poly(A) RNA binding and actin binding.
-An important paralog of this gene is MYO7A.
+An important paralog of this gene is MYO5B.

 UniProtKB/Swiss-Prot for MYO5A Gene

 Processive actin-based motor that can move in large steps approximating the 36-nm pseudo-repeat of the actin filament.
 Involved in melanosome transport.
 Also mediates the transport of vesicles to the plasma membrane.
 May also be required for some polarization process involved in dendrite formation.